Analyzing Ego Networks

 -0.27 0.06 0.06

-Which shows that, after accounting for group sizes, most characters display slight to moderate preferences for same-gender ties, with the exception of Anakin and Padme.
+Which shows that, after accounting for group sizes, most characters display slight to moderate preferences for same-gender ties, with the exception of Anakin, Padme, Taun We, Owen, Clegg, and Sun Rit.

 round(mean(PBC), 4)